Explore Ball Fields, Skate Parks and More

 Playgrounds, courts and paths are just a few of the amenities at this central Palm Desert park.

-Visit this new Palm Desert park for a pet-friendly good time.
+Visit this Palm Desert park for a pet-friendly good time.

 Open to the public when classes are out, this park includes open fields and a tot lot.

-View an interactive map and learn more about Palm Desert parks on the Palm Desert city website.
-See detailed park information now.
+View an interactive map and learn more about Palm Desert parks on the City of Palm Desert's government website.

 Parks & Monuments